fastmp/midk3k/README.md

-a admin script ig
-inspired by topk3k 5.0
+a admin script ig. inspired by topk3k 5.0